 [NB: Apartments are designated by the names of their present occupiers - who are not necessarily their makers]

-Ten of the Ground-Floor’s eleven private-spaces are shown below and on pages 2 & 3:
+Ten of the Ground-Floor’s twelve private-spaces are shown below and on pages 2 & 3:

 THE SOUTH WING LIVING-SPACES: